wentingzoe/threejs-journey-notes/04-transform-objects/readme.md

-# Three.js Journey – 04 Transform Objects
+# 04. Transform Objects - Position, Scale, Rotation, Groups

 Quick notes from the “Transform Objects” lesson so you remember what changed and why.